Grave Mistake

 Grave Mistake is a detective novel by Ngaio Marsh; it is the thirtieth novel to feature Roderick Alleyn, and was first published in 1978.
-The plot concerns the supposed suicide of a wealthy widow in a chic rest spa, and involves a rare, and famous, postage stamp.
-Set in and around the fictional village of Upper Quintern in England's Weald of Kent, it is the last of Marsh's "cosy" English village mysteries, and was followed by Photo Finish (1980), her final novel set in New Zealand, and Light Thickens (1982), her final novel with a theatrical setting.
-The book was well received and sold extremely well, as the author wrote in 1979 to a friend: "Grave Mistake seems to be beating all records in the U.S.A.
-It has sold 22,000 copies... & [is] still going strong" (quoted in Joanne Drayton's biography).
+The plot concerns the supposed suicide of a wealthy widow in a chic rest spa, and involves a rare and famous postage stamp.

 Plot synopsis

-At an amusingly described Women's Institute meeting in Quintern Place, the beautiful home of The Hon.
-Sybil Foster, a wealthy widow, we meet or hear of the characters who populate the idyllic Kentish village of Upper Quintern: Sybil's childhood friend, Verity Preston (a West End playwright), their daily 'help' Mrs Jim Jobbin and gardener Angus McBride, the vicar, the local GP and so on.
+At a Women's Institute meeting in Quintern Place, the beautiful home of The Honorable Sybil Foster, a wealthy widow, we meet or hear of the characters who populate the idyllic Kentish village of Upper Quintern: Sybil's childhood friend, the West End playwright Verity Preston, their daily help Mrs Jim Jobbin and gardener Angus McBride, the vicar, the local GP and others.

 Sybil and Verity both live in houses inherited from their fathers.
-The "rhythms of life" of this highly traditional, class-structured community are described as having changed little "in spite of war, bombs, crises and inflation" except for the arrival of Nikolas Markos, a suave, exotic multi-millionaire, who has bought and extravagantly refurbished the nearby Mardling Manor.
+The "rhythms of life" of this highly traditional, class-structured community are described as having changed little "in spite of war, bombs, crises and inflation" except for the arrival of Nikolas Markos, a suave, exotic multi-millionaire.
+Markos has bought and refurbished the nearby Mardling Manor.
 At a dinner party, Markos introduces another outsider, Dr Basil Schramm, newly arrived medical incumbent at Greengages Hotel, a classy, expensive health retreat, where Sybil Foster is a frequent guest.

 Verity is disconcerted to recognise Schramm as Basil Smythe, a former medical student of her father's, who had seduced and then dropped her 25 years previously.

-The next outsiders to arrive are Bruce Gardener, a strapping ex-soldier with a whimsically ersatz Scottish persona and accent, whose services as a skilled gardener are in great demand following the sudden death of Mr McBride, then Claude Carter, Sybil's stepson by her first marriage, an unprepossessing remittance man and petty criminal, newly returned from Australia with the police on his trail.
-Sybil has taken herself off to Greengages, where she receives visits from most of the cast of suspects, including her pretty daughter Prunella, recently engaged to Markos' handsome son Gideon.
+The next outsider to arrive is Bruce Gardener, a strapping ex-soldier with an ersatz Scottish persona and accent, whose services as a skilled gardener are in demand following the sudden death of Mr McBride.
+Claude Carter, Sybil's stepson by her first marriage, an unprepossessing remittance man and petty criminal, is newly returned from Australia with the police on his trail.

+Sybil has taken herself off to Greengages, where she receives visits from most of the suspects, including her daughter Prunella, recently engaged to Markos' son Gideon.
 That evening, Sybil is found dead in her hotel room, apparently having committed suicide with an overdose of barbiturate pills taken in whisky.
-A final suspect is the hotel's luscious Sister Jackson (who puts Alleyn privately in mind of TV comedian Dick Emery's character 'Mandy') who is jealous of her lover Basil Schramm's burgeoning intimacy with Sybil.
+A final suspect is the hotel's luscious Sister Jackson.
+She puts Alleyn privately in mind of TV comedian Dick Emery's character 'Mandy'.
+Sister Jackson is jealous of her lover Basil Schramm's burgeoning intimacy with Sybil.